Ashley Hall, Lancashire

 Ashley Hall (also known as Ashley House) is a three-storey mansion in the Skippool area of Thornton, Lancashire, England.
 Set in around 12 acre and built in the Roaring Twenties, it was, for many years, the home for several celebrities who were appearing in Blackpool's summer shows.
 These include Danny La Rue, Joe Longthorne and Dorothy Squires.

-Also in its grounds are two two-bedroom cottages (known as "The Housekeepers Cottage" and "The Gardeners Cottage"), a stable block and a Dutch barn.
-An annexe extension was built around 1980.
+The mansion has fifteen bedrooms and nine bathrooms.
+In its grounds are two two-bedroom cottages (known as "The Housekeepers Cottage" and "The Gardeners Cottage"), a stable block and a Dutch barn.
+An annex extension was built around 1980.